-Our Home Insurance policies - like many insurers - don’t cover damage or breakages that result from natural wear and tear on your home.
+Like many insurers, our Home Insurance policies don't cover damage or breakages that result from natural wear and tear on your home.
 It’s crucial to keep your property in good repair - regular maintenance may save you money in the long run.

 If your roof is damaged and left unrepaired it could leak into your attic and further into your house, causing mould and rot.
 Check it from the outside by looking for cracked, lifted, loose or worn tiles or slates, and on the inside by looking out for water spots, discolouration or sagging.
 If you have a flat roof, this is particularly important as they're more prone to leaks.

 If you have an open fire, ensure the chimneys are clean and free from any debris.
 Unused chimneys may need capping to prevent birds and rodents nesting.

 Loft insulation - The Energy Saving Trust recommend lost insulation be at least 27cm thick.
 Not only will that make your house warmer and less susceptible to frost damage, but you could save money on heating bills too.

 Get your boiler serviced once a year to ensure it's working correctly.
 With our Home Insurance Home Emergency add-on we can repair your boiler in the event of breakdown, provided it's been checked by a qualified tradesperson in the last 15 months.
 However, we don’t cover boilers over 15 years, 60kw per hour or 250000 BTU’s.